adamcharnock/lightbus/docs/tutorial/quick-start.md

 Listening for events requires your service to sit waiting for something to happen.
-Sitting around and waiting for something to happen is precisely what the `lightbus run` command is for.
+Sitting around and waiting for something to happen is precisely what the `lightbus run` console command is for.

 Therefore, in **one terminal window** startup the `lightbus run` command for `another_service`: